carusi99/carusi99/README.md

 - :seedling: I like to always learn new things.

-- :computer: I completed my studies as a Fullstack web developer at the Codeable academy...
+- :computer: I completed my studies as a Fullstack web developer at the <a href="https://www.codeable.la/">Codeable</a> academy...

 - 😄 I have solid problem solving and good teamwork.